rasbt/pattern_classification/resources/data_glossary.md

 #### Data mining
 [[back to top](#table-of-contents)]

 A field that is closely related to machine learning and pattern classification.
 The focus of data mining does not lie in merely the collection of data, but the extraction of useful information: Discovery of patterns, and making inferences and predictions.
-Common techniques in data mining include predictive modeling, classification, and anomaly detection.
+Common techniques in data mining include predictive modeling, clustering, association rules, and anomaly detection.

 <br>
 <br>